CUBRID/cubrid-testtools/doc/shell_guide.md

 ### Verfy the Failed Cases
 Click the link in this image to open the online verification page.

 ![online_verify1](./shell_image/image3.png)

-On the verification page, click 'Log in' to login.
+On the verification page, click `'Log in'` to login.

 ![online_verify2](./shell_image/image4.png)

 After logging in, we can start to verify the failed cases online.

 ![online_verify3](./shell_image/image5.png)

 **Click the link in 'Case File' column to check the case and the screen output.**

 ![online_verify6](./shell_image/image8.png)

 `'[history]':` check the test case history failure
 *history page*

 ![online_verify4](./shell_image/image6.png)

 `'[verify]':` open the case's verification page to write the verification result
 *case verification page*

 ![online_verify5](./shell_image/image7.png)

 On this page:
 1. select a failure reason.
-2. write some comments in 'Reason content'
+2. write some comments in `'Reason content'`
-3. write the issue number in 'New issues' or 'New issues'
+3. write the issue number in `'New issues'` or `'Revise required issues'`
 4. click the button at the bottom to close this page.
-Fix: I am sure of this verification result.
+`Fix`: I am sure of this verification result.
-Save: I am not sure of this verification result.
+`Save`: I am not sure of this verification result.
 I will decide it later.

 Sometimes, we cannot find the failure reason from the screen output directly.
 At this time, we need login the test machine, go to the case path, check the logs.
 If we still cannot find the failure reason from the logs, we should run the case step by step on this machine to find the failure reason.
 We should verify the crash failures first.

 ### Verify the Low Performance Test Cases
-Open qahome in browser, then select build number. `'Function Result'` page will be displayed.
+Open ['QA homepage'](http://qahome.cubrid.org) in browser, then select the build number. `'Function Result'` page will be displayed.
 Find `'Low Performance Scenarios'` link.

 ![online_verify6](./shell_image/image13.png)

 Click this link, and go to the `'Low Performance Scenarios'` page.
 Click 'SHELL', to check the shell test cases.

 ![online_verify7](./shell_image/image14.png)

-We can change the filters, such as 'OS', 'Bits', 'Category', 'Base build'.
+We can change the filters, such as `'OS'`, `'Bits'`, `'Category'`, `'Base build'`.
 Usually, we use the last CI build as base build to compare with.
 The elapse time of these cases should not changed too much compared to the base build.
-And a red icon '+' will be displayed in 'Flag' column if the reuslt is abnormal.
+And a red icon `'+'` will be displayed in `'Flag'` column if the result is abnormal.

 ## 4.2 Verify Code Coverage Test Result
-Go to QA homepage and find the 'code coverage' node in the left area, click the link of the latest result.
+Go to QA homepage and find the `'code coverage'` node in the left area, click the link of the latest result.

 ![code coverage 1](./shell_image/image19.png)

 Click `'shell'` link.

 ![code coverage 2](./shell_image/image10.png)

-Check the value of 'Coverage' column.
+Check the value of `'Coverage'` column.
 The coverage value should not lower than previous code coverage test result.

 ![code coverage 3](./shell_image/image11.png)

 ## 4.3 Report Issues